agustinmaciel/Coronavirus/README.md

 [Coronavirus in Uruguay](https://bit.ly/3a6ggZT)

-## File Descriptions
+## Table of Contents

+## 1. Files Description

-1. Coronavirus in Uruguay.pbix: The latest Power BI file with all the data visualizations.
+1. `Coronavirus in Uruguay.pbix:` The latest Power BI file with all the data visualizations.
-2. RegionalHealthForce.xlsx: The Excel file with the static data (Nurses, Medics and Hospital Beds by Country).
+2. `RegionalHealthForce.xlsx:` The Excel file with the static data (Nurses, Medics and Hospital Beds by Country).
-3. DataModel.png: The screen capture of the data model with the structure of the tables and the fields on each table.
-4. Coronavirus_Logo.jpg: The Coronavirus Logo.
+3. `Images Folder:` All the images used here.

-## Tecnologies Used:
+## 2. Technologies Used:

+* Power BI Desktop (creation of data model and visualizations)
-* Power BI (data visualization)
+* Power BI Service (daily data refresh and publish to web)
 * GitHub (data files storage)
 * Excel (data sources)

-## Data Sources:
+## 3. Data Sources:

 1. For daily cases, deaths and recovered patients data:
 [Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE) repository](https://github.com/CSSEGISandData/COVID-19).